chrisleedavis/node_angularjs/README.md

 ```js
 npm install
 ```
-this will make sure all of the rest of the appropriate node modules are installed within the server directory so the site will run
+this will make sure all of the rest of the appropriate node modules are installed within the application directory so the site will run

 ```shell
 grunt concurrent